enriclluelles/route_translator/README.md

     In :production environment, you should either set `config.i18n.fallbacks = false` or set up translations for your routes in every languages.

-5. Your I18n.locale will be set up automatically from the url param when it's available.

-    To disable it add this to your controller:
+5. If you want to set `I18n.locale` from the url parameter locale, add the following line in your `ApplicationController` or in the controllers that have translated content:

     ```ruby
-    skip_around_action :set_locale_from_url
+    around_action :set_locale_from_url
     ```

+    Note: you might be tempted to use `before_action` instead of `around_action`: just don't.
+That could lead to [thread-related issues](https://github.com/enriclluelles/route_translator/issues/44).

 ### Namespaces